balabit/syslog-ng-gitbook/chapters/chapter_2/section_3.md

-# testing
+# Testing

-## make check
+## The make check command

-Actually, you just have to run `make check`.
+Run `make check`.
 This will compile and execute the unit tests.
 If everything is OK, you should see something like this:

 ```